patfreeman/alexa-lambda-kegbot/README.md

 See [intent_schema.json](./intent_schema.json) for all the sample utterances.

-For a more home friendly setup, maybe the alexa-app version is better: [alexa-app-kegbot](https://github.com/patfreeman/alexa-app-kegbot)

 ### Requirements
 * node - NodeJS http://nodejs.org
 * AWS account with a connection to your Kegbot server to run the lambda